 Can you buy a lectin-free flour mix?

 Can you buy a lectin-free flour mix when you don’t feel like navigating your way through all these types of flour?
 Fortunately, yes, you can.
-Check out the below options in the US:
+Check out the below option in the US:

 GUNDRY MD MULTI-PURPOSE LECTIN-FREE FLOUR MIX

-You will get 20% off and save up to $18.00 when buying three bags or more of Gundry MD Multi-purpose lectin-free flour mix in my Ambassador store.
+You will get more than 30% off and save up to $36.00 when buying three bags or more of Gundry MD Multi-purpose lectin-free flour mix in my Ambassador store.

 Outside the US, your best bet is to look for keto-paleo options, as these are most probable to contain the right ingredients.